An-as/data-analysis-projects/CoffeeSalesDashboard/Readme.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-## 🙋‍♂️ Author

-Developed with ❤️ by [Your Name]

 📧 For any questions or feedback, please reach out via email: [anaskhan2157@gmail.com]

----

-⭐ If you find this project helpful, please consider giving it a star on GitHub! ⭐